mategyerek/Capstone-RAG-project/README.md

 # Capstone group 6 code documentation
 This file serves as a documentation for the project Leveraging Large Language Models for Policy Document Retrieval information in Energy Renovations.
-The project is part of the Capstone course for the engineering with AI minor at the TU Delft.
+The project is part of the Capstone course for the Engineering with AI minor at the TU Delft.
 ## Steps to reproduce results
 This section will describe how to reproduce the results in our presentation.
 To run the more demanding parts in a reasonable time, GPU inference is recommended which requires special setup and hardware.